Zwill1/Astro-Portfolio/README.md

 ## Goals

 - Display a list of skills and experiences as a Full Stack Developer.
-- Include whether the website is live or not
+- Include whether the website is live or not.
-- Include links to project code if allowed
+- Include links to project code if allowed.

 ## Skills